 Two Weeks Before

 If you’re having the birthday party catered, start preparing your order of food and beverages.
 You may also want to make decisions about the alcoholic drinks you will be servicing.
+You should also think about how you are going to get all the drinks you need and where you need to buy them from.
+If you are throwing a party and are in need of identification then you could find some cheap fake IDs to buy your alcohol and throw the best party ever!
 If you’re planning on a birthday cake, put in your order as early as now, especially if you’re ordering from a busy bakery.
 However, if you want a customized cake, talk to your baker as early as five weeks before the event.

 One Week Before